Friday, June 29, 2018

 The URL of this blog is https://nightbull.blogspot.com

-This is a companion blog to "Theoretician's Progress," at https://mmmtheory.blogspot.com.
 In the present blog, I place all prescriptive material, that is, writing that tells the reader what to do.
 These posts are best understood as suggestions for experiments arising out of the theoretical considerations of the other blog.
-Some will be traditional lab experiments and others will be social experiments.
+Many will be social experiments.
+For the ethics around experimentation with human subjects, follow this link.